 The Institute does not return examination answers or copies thereof, and registration in an examination waives any right of access a student may have to the examination answers and marks.
 If you wish to appeal your grade please refer to the Appeals section.

 Examination results may be released to the student’s employer, upon consent by the student.
-A student or member who tampers with or amends the official notice of examination result or transcript published by the Institute, or utters a document falsely purporting to be a true copy of such notice or transcript, will be subject to the penalties described in item 13 under the heading At the Examination Centre.
+A student or member who tampers with or amends the official notice of examination result or transcript published by the Institute, or utters a document falsely purporting to be a true copy of such notice or transcript, will be subject to the penalties described in Examinations Regulations.

-Honours standing will be granted in each subject 80% or more of the possible marks are obtained in the course, as well as on the final exam.
+Honours standing will be granted in each subject in which 80% or more of the possible marks are obtained in the course, as well as on the final exam.
 To qualify for an Honours certificate, a student must obtain a minimum of EIGHT (8) honours grades out of TEN (10) subjects.
 See Credits/Exemptions for more information.

 A minimum of 60% of the possible marks must be obtained in order to receive a passing grade.
-A minimum of 55% must be obtained in the final examination by all classroom students and by distance learning/independent study students eligible for bonus marks.
+A minimum of 55% must be obtained in the final examination.

 H = 80–100% of the available marks

 D = 60–64% of the available marks

 Y = 40–54% of the available marks

 Z = less than 40% of the available marks